heft-lang/POPL2023/README.md

 Hefty Algebras -- The Artifact
 ==============================

-This is the artifact accompanying the paper on _Hefty Algebras_, conditionally accepted for publication at POPL 2023.
+This is the artifact accompanying the POPL 2023 paper _Hefty Algebras: Modular Elaboration for Higher-Order Algebraic Effects_.

+The entry point for the artifact is the file `src/All.agda`.

 ### Building